GB1609/KnowledgeBase/UsefulGeneralNotes/Markdown.md

 ### Task list

 To create a taksk lsit start line with square brackets with an empty space.

-Ex: [ <space> ] and add text for task.
-To check the task replace the space between the bracket with "x".
+To check the task replace the space between the bracket with "x"

 ```markdown
 [x] Write the post